PROJECT

 2. Infrared and Deep Ultraviolet Transient Absorption Spectroscopy of Liquid-Phase Molecules

 Photoelectron spectroscopy is a powerful tool for tracing changes in electronic states in molecules, but it provides limited information on molecular structure and vibrational frequencies.
 Therefore, we perform infrared transient absorption spectroscopy with subpicosecond time resolution to observe the vibrational spectra of molecules during the reaction.
 Transient absorption spectroscopy in the ultraviolet also provides useful information for studying chemical species or states that are difficult to identify by photoemission spectroscopy.
-Just as photoelectron spectroscopy can observe all molecules, infrared spectroscopy has the advantage of being able to detect all transient species and products (since no molecule is free of molecular vibrations).
-However, the infrared spectra of solvated molecules are difficult to interpret due to fluctuations in hydrogen bonding states caused by thermal motion.
-Therefore, we are working on the interpretation with the help of molecular dynamics and quantum chemical calculations.
-Deep ultraviolet transient absorption spectroscopy is a method that has few experimental examples, and new information has been obtained by analyzing the polarization dependence.
+Just as photoelectron spectroscopy can observe all molecules, infrared spectroscopy has the advantage of being able to detect all transient species and products (since no molecule is free of molecular vibrations). n our 2025 publication, we reported the discovery of a new intermediate with a twisted C=C bond formed during the photochemical reactions of nucleic acid bases, nucleosides, and nucleotides in aqueous solution.
+Together with the results of photoelectron spectroscopy reported in 2023, this has allowed us to clarify previously unknown reaction dynamics of nucleic acids.

 3. Development of New Light Sources and Experimental Techniques